BYK/pyresto/docs/index.rst

           dbaa518f4ed07d38a3ed537bb52dce9868f3acbf>`_ but after moving to
           `requests <http://docs.python-requests.org/>`_, we had to start
           from scratch.
-TL;DR no tests currently but we are working hard to add solid unit tests to the project with TravisCI integration.
+TL;DR no tests currently but we are working hard to add solid unit tests to the project with Travis CI integration.
           Current code base is pretty solid but tests are essential so if you feel like helping
           `come, join us <https://github.com/BYK/pyresto/issues/6>`_!